BlackCapCoder/pogo-problem/problems/N-Pogo.md

 # N-Pogo

 Let N-Pogo be the decision problem for whether a pogo stick that can choose between `N` different jump lengths must diverge.
-N-pogo is still decidable as there are only a finite number of states that it can be in, where a state is defined as being in spot `A` and choosing jump length `B`. `H < C^N!`
+N-pogo is still decidable as there are only a finite number of states that it can be in, where a state is defined as being in spot `A` and choosing jump length `B`.

+* `H < C^N!`
-1-Pogo is equivalent to the regular pogo problem, except that we only care about divergence.
+* `1-Pogo == Pogo` where we only care about divergence.

 N-pogo can be solved recursively like so: